GPTStonks/gptstonks.github.io/docs/blog/posts/run-gptstonks-preview-locally.md

 🌟 Congratulations!
 You've got GPTStonks Chat CE running on your PC. 🌟
 ///

-## Chatting with GPTStonks CE: Let the Fun Begin! 🎉
+## Chatting with GPTStonks Chat CE: Let the Fun Begin! 🎉

 Now for the fun part!
 Head over to `localhost:3000` and witness the magic.
 Throw any financial query at it, and let the chatbot impress you.
 Here's a peek when asked about Nvidia's latest news: